 Catherine Short graduated from Thomas Aquinas College in 1980 with a B.A. in Liberal Arts.
 She received her Law degree from Boalt Hall, U.C.
 Berkeley, in 1983.

 In 1985, Ms. Short began sidewalk counseling outside an abortion clinic.
 Over the next few years, her efforts turned to using her legal training to protect the rights of other pro-life activists, including rescuers, sidewalk counselors, and crisis pregnancy centers.
-In 1989, she participated in establishing Life Legal Defense Foundation, which she now serves as Vice President of Legal Affairs.
+In 1989, she participated in establishing Life Legal Defense Foundation, to which she now serves as Chief Legal Officer.

 Ms. Short’s primary focus is defending the free speech rights of pro-life activists at every level of both state and federal court.
 She is married to fellow Thomas Aquinas College graduate William Short and has nine children.